Changed conditions and closures

 Fire Danger Rating closures

-The CFA website lists forecast Fire Danger Ratings and Total Fire Ban declarations for Victoria.
-On days of Extreme and Severe Fire Danger Ratings you should reconsider plans to visit parks and forests, and if you are already within a park or forest the safest option is to leave the night before or early in the day.
+The VicEmergency website lists forecast Fire Danger Ratings and Total Fire Ban declarations for Victoria.
+On days of Extreme Fire Danger Ratings you should reconsider plans to visit parks and forests.
+Most parks and forests are closed on days of Catastrophic Fire Danger and if you are already within a park or forest the safest option is to leave the night before or early in the day.

 - Alfred Nicholas Memorial Gardens